usatiuk/psil/README.md

 There are three basic value types which is a string atom, number atom, and a cons cell.

+String atoms are basically used only internally, and you can't do much with them other than printing and comparing them.
+With number
-String atoms are basically used only internally, and you can't do much with them other than printing them.
-With number atoms you can do all the usual arithmetic, and they also serve as bools - any value greater than 0 is considered true for the purposes of `if`.
+atoms you can do all the usual arithmetic, and they also serve as bools - any value greater than 0 is considered true for the purposes of `if`.
 And of course, all the usual stuff with cons cells - `car`, `cdr`, `cons`...